Giles Hopkins Citation_note (1607 - 1690) Transparent

 Birthdate:

-Birthplace: Hursley, Hampshire, England
+Birthplace: Hursley, Hampshire, England (United Kingdom)

-Managed by: Susan
+Managed by: Private User

 Last Updated:

-About Giles Hopkins
+About Giles Hopkins, "Mayflower" Passenger

-(From his 1966 gravestone: 1607 - 1690 Mayflower Passenger) Giles Hopkins was baptized on 30 January 1607 at Hurley, Hampshire, England.
+Giles Hopkins was baptized on 30 January 1607 at Hurley, Hampshire, England.
 He was the son of Stephen and Elizabeth Hopkins.
 He came to Plymouth Colony with his father on the Mayflower in 1620.
 Giles was married on 9 October 1639 at Plymouth to Catherine (or Catorne) Whelden .

-In 1637, Giles volunteered to go with his father and brother, Caleb, to fight against the Pequot Indians in 1637.
+In 1637, Giles volunteered to go with his father and brother, Caleb, to fight against the Pequot Indians.
 By early 1639, he had moved from Plymouth to Yarmouth on Cape Cod.
 He and Catherine lived in the first house built by the English on Cape Cod south of Sandwich.
 Giles was made a surveyor of Highways in Yarmouth in 1643.
 He moved to Eastham on the Cape in 1644 where he also served as highway surveyor.

 Giles signed a will on 19 January 1682 and also a codicil to the will dated 5 March 1688/89.
 His will was admitted to probate 16 April 1690.
 He died ten days later.